10-18 JUNE 2018

 Day 2, 11th June 2018.
 Snæfellsnes Peninsula

 The beauty of birding in Iceland at this time of year is more-or-less-constant daylight, meaning very early starts are not always necessary!
 We had a relaxed breakfast and then headed out for a day birding around the Snæfellsnes Peninsula.
 Our first stop was at a few small pools that were covered in Common Eiders and Arctic Terns.
-Spending several minutes here we started picking off numerous birds; some of the most spectacular were the displaying Red-throated Loons that were flying around our heads before they dropped onto the water and continued displaying.
+Spending several minutes here we started picking up numerous birds; some of the most spectacular were the displaying Red-throated Loons that were flying around our heads before they dropped onto the water and continued displaying.
 A pair of Red-breasted Mergansers and several Tufted Ducks also looked rather nice.
 Several herds of Whooper Swans and a couple of Greylag Geese were in the fields nearby, with Common Snipe constantly displaying overhead.
 Other shorebirds here included tame Red-necked Phalaropes, Black-tailed Godwit, and Eurasian Oystercatcher.

 As we continued to a coastal headland we were very quickly enjoying nice views of a couple of Rock Ptarmigans, both sheltering from the rain shower.
 Beautiful birds!
 We also had brief glimpses of Northern Wheatears, with more prolonged views at the same spot later in the morning.
 There was also a stunning male Snow Bunting showing very well here.
 On the coast itself we spent some time getting to grips with a range of Alcids such as Atlantic Puffin, Common Murre, Thick-billed Murre, Razorbill, and Black Guillemot.
 The cliffs were covered with Northern Fulmars and Black-legged Kittiwakes, and both were constantly streaming past, with the occasional Northern Gannet and European Shag doing likewise.
 Single Red-throated and Common Loons also flew past.